9.4 Raising awareness about global issues

 Oxfam Ibis runs a Development Goal Ambassador learning programme.
 Here, young people learn about the UN development goals and how to communicate complex and global issues.
 The newly qualified development goal ambassadors make presentations at public primary and lower secondary schools (folkeskole) and folk high schools (højskoler).
 Furthermore, young people may engage as volunteers in the association.
 There is no information about quality assurance mechanisms.

-In 2010, the green think tank Concito developed a Junior Climate Ambassador training programme in cooperation with the municipality of Copenhagen.
+The green think tank Concito teaches a Junior Climate Ambassador training programme in cooperation with the municipality of Copenhagen.
 The training programme equips young persons in lower secondary education for developing a more sustainable society.
 The training programme consists of four aspects:

 - Knowledge about the climate, environment, and sustainable development